Looking to create a micro job board with WordPress? MicroJobEngine might be for you.

 Lastly social links, these links will be displayed in the footer of the site and in the blog sidebar itself.

 I’ve made my changes so far, worth noting that the MicroJobEngine theme automatically saves as you type.
-Just in case you wondered where the save button was (like I did).
+Just in case you wondered where the to save button was (like I did).

-It’s here we can set up our site logo with recommended sizing options, our favicon and our default user avatar again with sizing options.
+It’s here we can set up our site logo with recommended sizing options, our favicon, and our default user avatar again with sizing options.
 The default avatar will be displayed until the user has picked one themselves.

 Content Settings For MicroJobEngine

 Quite a lot to go through here.
-All are fairly self explanatory but we will go through them all.
+All are fairly self-explanatory but we will go through them all.
 Filter bad words, basically you can enter a list of bad words separated by a comma to prevent their usage on your niche micro marketplace.

 I’m not going to show you a screenshot of what I put in that’s for sure!!!